OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 Objective 3: From the regression analysis, the variables age, iteam purchased, discount applied to product and previous purchases did not adquately explianed the variations in the dependent variable purhase amount with an r<sup>2</sup> of 2.3% and r <sub>adj</sub> of 0.01% <br />

 Objective 4: From the Chi-Square test, the result shows if there's a significant association between the two categorical variables Promo Code Used and Discount Applied.
 The chi-square (χ2) had a value of 3900 and _p_>0.05 and an effect size of 1.00 and a _p_>0.05 indictaing that there is a significant association between Promo Code Used and Discount Applied meaning people who use promo codes are more likely to have discounts applied. <br />

-Objective 5: From the P.C.A, the variable iteam purchased in the communalities table had  highest variance of 0.644 implying that it contributed the highest to the componet